 Don’t click random links

 According to Twitter, on a typical day, an average of 500 million tweets are sent and, if you’ve been on the platform long enough, at some point you’ve received a mention that read something like this – someone is saying mean thing about you or I can’t believe this is you.
-Whether included in direct messages or mentions, they all contain shortened links that lead to less than savory websites.
-Most of us have received enough spam via email to recognize the classic diet pill and easy money schemes but social media presents a new kind of challenge.
+Whether included in direct messages or mentions, they all contain shortened links that lead to less than savoury websites.
+Most of us have received enough spam via email to recognise the classic diet pill and easy money schemes but social media presents a new kind of challenge.
 Talking to strangers is an inherent component of social media so when a stranger tweets something that seems to be about you, it can be quite tempting to click those links.
 Don’t.
 Really, don’t.
 It’s one of the most effective ways of getting your account hacked and device chock-full of malware.

 Reading the URLs can often help with determining the website the content is linking to but malicious third-parties often try to trick users by shortening links.
 In an effort to counter the practice, 3 years ago, Twitter introduced its own link shortening service.
 In this case, however, the service preserves the first characters of a domain so users have an idea where they’re heading when clicking the URL.
 As a rule of thumb, treat tweets that alert you to pictures of your or someone publicly shaming you with the same healthy dose of skepticism you’d treat them if they were in your email inbox.